harness/terraform-provider-harness/docs/resources/platform_connector_terraform_cloud.md

   }
 }

-# Add connectivity mode by providing execute_on_delegate value.
-Default is to execute on Delegate
+# Specify the connectivity mode by setting execute_on_delegate to true or false.
+The default mode executes on the delegate.

 resource "harness_platform_connector_terraform_cloud" "terraform_cloud" {
   identifier          = "example_terraform_cloud_connector"